-Read more here on pacifier use
+Read more here about pacifier use

-If your baby is sleeping less than 14 hours/24 hours you should see your
+If your baby is sleeping less than 14 hours/24 hours, you should see your

-pediatrician to rule out any medical baby sleep disorders.
+pediatrician, to rule out any medical baby sleep disorders.

 Want to share your baby sleep system?
 Need more baby sleep help?
 Ask your questions here